spalger/observable-rpc/projects/router/README.md

     `validate: (Joi) => JoiSchema`: *optional* -- A function to generate a [Joi](https://github.com/hapijs/joi) schema that will be used to validate params sent from callers.

-    `handler: (params) => Observable`: A function that takes validated params from callers and creates Observables that will be sent back to the caller.
+    `handler: (params, context) => Observable`: A function that takes validated params from callers and creates Observables that will be sent back to the caller.

+- **`options.createContext$`: `(socket) => ObservableInput<Object>`**

+  An *optional* function that is called when a new socket connects.
+It must return an `Observable`, a `Promise`, or an `Iterable` which will be converted into an `Observable`; the `context$`.

+  The `context$` provides two major features:

+    1. authentication

+      To authenticate connections, which you should probably be doing, return a `Promise` or an `Observable` from `createContext$` and do whatever async logic necessary to validate the `socket.request.headers`, or wait for additional messages by listening using `socket.on()`.
+All method calls by the RPC client will be blocked until `context$` produces a value.

+      If `context$` emits an error/rejects the error will be sent as the final message to the RPC connection and the connection will be destroyed.

+    1. socket specific arguments to methods

+      The most recent value produced by the `context$` will be passed as the second argument to all methods called by this RPC client.

+      This is how you can expose API clients, configuration, or functionality that is user specific to your router methods.

 #### methods